HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 ## "VCRUNTIME140_1.dll" was not found error
 If you get an error saying that "VCRUNTIME140_1.dll" is missing, please install [Microsoft Visual C++ 2015 - 2019 Redistributable x64](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 Normally, these runtime libraries are installed by default on Windows 11.
-If you get this error then you most likely manually removed them before using "Add or remove programs".
+If you get this error then you most likely manually removed them before, using "Add or remove programs".

 ### **New Ideas Are Welcome**